APPENDICES

 LOUISIANA: RIVER SETTLEMENTS

-Colette Renaud, age 45, widow of René Le Tullier, and three children, ages 19, 16 and 14, sailed to Louisiana aboard L'Amitié, the fifth of the Seven Ships from France, which reached New Orleans in November 1785.
-They did not follow the majority of the passengers from their ship to upper Bayou Lafourche but chose to settle at Baton Rouge, on the river above New Orleans.
+Colette Renaud, age 45, widow of René Le Tullier, and three unmarried children, ages 19, 16 and 14, sailed to Louisiana aboard L'Amitié, the fifth of the Seven Ships, which reached New Orleans in November 1785.
+They did not follow most of their fellow passengers to upper Bayou Lafourche but chose to go to Manchac, south of Baton Rouge.
+Colette's daughter Marie-Rose Le Tullier, her husband Jean-Baptiste Legendre, and their infant daughter Rose had sailed from France on Le Bon Papa, the first of the Seven Ships, which reached New Orleans in July.
+They followed most of their fellow passengers to the Baton Rouge area, hence Colette's going there with her unmarried children.

 LOUISIANA: LAFOURCHE VALLEY SETTLEMENTS

 Véronique Renaud, age 37, Collette's younger sister, also sailed aboard L'Amitié, with husband Jean-François De La Mazière, age 37, and three children, ages 8, 6, and 4.
 Véronique was pregnant when the ship left Paimboeuf.
 During the crossing, in early October, she gave birth to another daughter, whom she and her husband named Martina, or Martine, in honor of Louisiana's Spanish intendant, Martin Navarro, after they reached New Orleans.
-Véronique and her family followed the majority of the passengers from their ship to upper Bayou Lafourche, where the De La Mazières shortened their name to Mazière.
+Véronique and her family followed most of their fellow passengers to upper Bayou Lafourche, where the De La Mazières shortened their name to Mazière.
+Like the Renauds, the Mazières also failed to create a family line that survived in the Bayou State.

 NON-ACADIAN FAMILIES in LOUISIANA